The teacher's job.

 What is group learning?

-learner, a >students with learning difficulties, and two average students.
+learner, a student with learning difficulties, and two average students (sometimes more).

 Who does it benefit?